Monty Python's Fliegender Zirkus: Media

 Guerilla Films released both episodes on a single VHS tape in 1998, available in either PAL or NTSC format.
 The American A&E Network used this release as the basis of their DVD releases of the same material, with the first episode being included on Monty Python Live and the second episode included on The Life of Python.
 (This arrangement resulted in the second episode being omitted from A&E's otherwise-complete 16-DVD box set of Monty Python's Flying Circus.)

 The Australian DVD company Rainbow Entertainment also released both episodes on one DVD.

 The Swiss publisher Haffmans released a hardbound book containing the scripts of both episodes, with introductions and essays by the German producers, in 1998.

 Both episodes have been shown on the Paramount Comedy Channel in the UK and on PBS in the US in 2007.

 As of April 2018, both episodes are available for streaming on Netflix.
 In December 2023 they were added to BritBox UK and ITVX.

 The German DVD label Pidax has released the German DVD of the series in 2018.
 Episode 1 is featured in German language only; Episode 2 has German and English audio (with previously cut scenes being in English with German subtitles).
 The German TV-exclusive sketches of Episode 2, 'Schwimmkurs mit Arthur Lustgarten' and 'Eine wichtige Information für Raucher are contained as separate bonus features; also, the German TV cut of 'The Tale of Happy Valley' sketch is available as a bonus feature.

+A remastered Blu-ray of the two episodes, with bonus features, was released in June of 2026.